TurcoRiccardo/ARC_AGI/README.md

 - **expandGrid:** expands the grid size
 - **reduceGrid:** reduce the grid size

+We can select or group figures in various ways:
+- based on the order of the figure list
+- based on the reverse order of the figure list
+- based on the central figure in the figure list
+- based on whether a figure contains a certain color
+- we can select all the figure

+We can select or group the components of the figure in various ways:
+- based on the order of the row in the figure
+- based on the reverse order of the row in the figure
+- based on the central row in the figure
+- we can select all the rows in the figure

+- based on the order of the column in the figure
+- based on the reverse order of the column in the figure
+- based on the central column in the figure
+- we can select all the columns in the figure

 ### Border Representation
 We can represent the grid as a group of border having the same color having an central area, we do not allow overlapping border.